 It’s also good to do some resistance work during pregnancy.
 Resistance bands, pregnancy-safe kettlebell routines, etc. are good options.
 Prenatal yoga is a soothing weekly (or daily) routine for many moms, and emphasizes squatting and breathing, two vital pregnancy skills.
-Prenatal belly dance is one of my favorites for getting your heart safely pumping while bonding with your baby and relishing the beautiful pregnant form.
+Prenatal belly dance is one of my favorites for getting your heart safely pumping while bonding with your baby and relishing your beautiful pregnant form.

 Emotional Ups and Downs

 It’s completely normal to have a wide range of feelings during pregnancy – excitement, joy, awe, shock, apprehension, sadness, and happiness.
 Most of the time pregnancy brings a variety of feelings, and most of the time those feelings are easy to deal with.

 But prenatal depression can and does happen.
 I have always considered pregnancy and babies blessings and enjoyed fairly smooth pregnancies.
 My fifth pregnancy, however, was a real struggle emotionally for me.
 I value the experience now because I can help mothers in my classes who are struggling with prenatal or postpartum depression.

 In any pregnancy, even the most joyous, start with taking care of yourself physically.
 Eat well.
 Make time for walking.
 Prenatal yoga is also a gentle way to bond with your baby.
 Get enough sleep and nap if you need to.
 Here are some tips for enjoying pregnancy: